 Q: What are Medigap plans and how do they work?

 A: Medigap plans are Medicare supplement insurance plans, and are sold by private insurance companies that agree to abide by federal Medicare guidelines.
 A Medicare enrollee cannot purchase a Medigap policy unless he or she also has Medicare Part A and Part B, and Medigap policies only cover one person — there are no joint policies, so a married couple will need two policies, one for each spouse.
 Medigap plans cannot be used in conjunction with Medicare Advantage.

-If you have Medicare A and B along with a Medigap plan, you’ll pay two premiums: one for Medicare Part B, and another for the Medigap plan (assuming you have premium-free Medicare A).
+If you have Original Medicare (ie, Medicare A and B) along with a Medigap plan, you’ll pay two premiums: one for Medicare Part B, and another for the Medigap plan (assuming you have premium-free Medicare A).
 Medicare B premiums are deducted from your Social Security check, but Medigap premiums are paid directly to the private insurance carrier that provides the plan.
 Neither Medigap nor Original Medicare will cover outpatient prescription drugs, so enrollees can also purchase Part D prescription drug coverage, which would be another separate policy with a separate monthly premium.